Confluence of an extension of Combinatory Logic by Boolean constants: Proof overview

-is nonempty and all reductions in it end in~$F$. \end{enumerate} The hope is that if we define $\Sc(q \eqvred_\CLC F)$ appropriately, then showing both parts will become feasible.

-Essentially, the set $\Sc(q \eqvred_\CLC F)$ will be encoded in the labelling of certain constants in~$q$.
-The labels determine which contractions (one-step reductions) are permitted when a given constant appears as the leftmost constant in a redex\footnote{E.g.~in the redex $C T t_1 t_2$ the constant~$C$ is the leftmost constant.}.
+Essentially, the set $\Sc(q =_\sCLCz \Fs)$ will be encoded in the labeling of certain constants in~$q$.
+The labels determine which contractions are permitted when a given constant appears as the leftmost constant in a redex\footnote{E.g.~in the redex $\Cs \Ts t_1 t_2$ the constant~$C$ is the leftmost constant.}.
+At present the author does not know an ``explicit'' characterization of the set of reductions $\Sc(q =_\sCLCz \Fs)$ implicitly defined by the labelings described below.

-Terms with the leftmost constant labelled will be called ``significant'', or $s$-terms, whereas others will be ``insignificant'', or $i$-terms.
-Contractions occurring in $i$-terms will be ``insignificant'', or $i$-contractions.
-A ``significant'' contraction, or $s$-contraction, will be a contraction of a term with the leftmost constant labelled, in a way permitted by the label of the leftmost constant.
-Contraction of a redex in which the leftmost constant is not labelled is not permitted in $s$-contractions.
-A ``significant'' reduction, or $s$-reduction, will be a reduction in which all contractions are ``significant''.
-The intuition is that we do not need to care about the expansions and contractions occurring in ``insignificant'' subterms of a given term, since they cannot influence the $s$-reductions starting from this term and ending in~$F$.
+Terms with the leftmost constant labeled will be called ``significant'', or $s$-terms, whereas others will not contain any labels and will be called ``insignificant'', or $i$-terms (c.f.~Definition~\ref{def_terms}).
+Reductions occurring in $i$-terms will be ``insignificant'', or $i$-reductions.
+A ``significant'' contraction, or $s$-contraction, will be a contraction of a term with the leftmost constant labeled, in a way permitted by the label of the leftmost constant.
+Contraction of a redex in which the leftmost constant is not labeled is not permitted in $s$-contractions.
+See Definition~\ref{def_clc_s}.
+The intuition is that we do not need to care about the expansions and contractions occurring in ``insignificant'' subterms of a given term, since they cannot influence the $s$-reductions starting from this term and ending in~$\Fs$.